Protecting the Vision (Nehemiah 4:1-23)

 Father, some of us have been deeply hurt by the criticism of others.
 Perhaps we’ve never told you.
 We didn’t know that we were allowed.
 Today we want to be honest with you about how it feels.
 We want to express our pain and disappointment to you.

 Father, thank you for your faithfulness.
-Thank you that you never let us down.
-Thank you that you loved us so much that you gave your Son for us.
+Thank you for never letting us down.
+Thank you that you loved us so much that you gave your Son to us.
 If you gave your Son for us, we know that you, who gave us Christ, will also give us everything else – all that we need.